getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 In order to achieve these bundle size improvements, we took a couple of steps ranging from removing unused code to build time configuration and improved tree shaking:

-- Allow to remove iframe & shadow dom support via a build-time flag
+- Allow to remove iframe & shadow DOM support via a build-time flag
-- Removed canvas recording support by default (users can opt-in via a config option)
+- Removed canvas recording support by default (users can opt-in via a config option, [support is coming](https://github.com/getsentry/sentry-javascript/issues/6519))
 - Remove unused code from our rrweb fork
 - Remove unused code in Session Replay itself
 - Allow to remove the included compression worker in favor of hosting it yourself

 ## Primer: rrweb

-[rrweb](https://github.com/rrweb-io/rrweb) is the underlying tool we use to make the recordings for Session Replay.
+[rrweb](https://github.com/getsentry/rrweb) is the underlying tool we use to make the recordings for Session Replay.
 While we try to contribute to the main rrweb repository as much as possible, there are some changes that are very specific to our needs at Sentry, which is why we also maintain a [forked version](https://github.com/getsentry/rrweb) of rrweb with some custom changes.